Slut-Shaming the Protagonist?

 Almost fifty years later, Fifty Shades of Grey was released and millions of women were seduced.
 It was hot property.
 By all accounts, it was the ‘fastest selling adult novel of all time’, taking only eleven weeks to pass the million mark.
 The people had spoken once more.
 And loudly.

 A year on, when clean Regency love story Edenbrooke was released, its author, Julianne Donaldson, said, ‘I think the pendulum has swung as far as it can in the erotica direction.
 What was once exciting for readers is getting a little old, and a lot of readers are ready for something different.’

 A Good Licking To Backlash

 I understand the concept of backlash.
 Another telling word for it is ‘counterblast’.
 The way it works is simple.
 When one way has held sway for too long, things flip 180˚ and we get the opposite.

 Ideally, through this process of turning the tables, we eventually find the middle ground.
 But when the ‘something different’ is yet another 180˚ swing of the pendulum, then this is just flip-flopping.
 And flip-flopping is the nature of shame’s extremes with its all-or-nothing MO: things are either dirty or clean—a black or white approach with not even close to fifty shades of grey in between.

 And it’s not like we’re going back to where we came from—to our natural psychic state.
 The danger is that we’re coming full circle; that we’re heading back to those days of socially-prescribed chasteness where we’re not coming at all.

 With stories reflecting and shaping our reality, this move would leave our womanhood wanting.
-And so that shame doesn’t blanket it again, better to keep the book bedroom door and our minds open.
+Well, I say, if we don’t want that shame to blanket it again, better to keep the book bedroom door and our minds open.

 1Jung, Carl The Concept of Libido, Collected Works Vol. 5, par.
 194. https://frithluton.com/articles/libido/